AdobeDocs/campaign-classic.en/help/campaign/using/setting-up-marketing-campaigns.md

    See [Creating service providers and their cost structures](../../campaign/using/providers--stocks-and-budgets.md#creating-service-providers-and-their-cost-structures).

 When these steps have been completed, you can start the deliveries (see [Starting a delivery](../../campaign/using/marketing-campaign-deliveries.md#starting-a-delivery)), check the data, processes and information relating to the deliveries and, if necessary, manage the associated documents (see [Managing associated documents](../../campaign/using/marketing-campaign-deliveries.md#managing-associated-documents)).
-You can also track the execution of the processing phases of campaigns and deliveries (see [Tracking](../../campaign/using/marketing-campaign-monitoring.md).
+You can also track the execution of the processing phases of campaigns and deliveries (see [Tracking](../../campaign/using/marketing-campaign-monitoring.md)).

-## Creating plan and program hierarchy {#creating-plan-and-program-hierarchy}
+## Creating a plan and program hierarchy {#creating-plan-and-program-hierarchy}

 To configure your folder hierarchy for marketing plans and programs: